Am I able to arrange a meeting to meet you in person and discuss my wedding?

 Is my 50% retainer refundable if we decide to cancel our wedding or not use your services?

-Unfortunately NO. I require a retainer in order to reserve your wedding day on our calendar, and with booking your day on my books I will not book any other clients on that same day, or the days surrounding your wedding if travel is required.
+No, it is not.
+I require a retainer in order to reserve your wedding day on our calendar, and with booking your day on my calendar, I will not book any other clients on that same day, or the days surrounding your wedding if travel is required.
 When you cancel your wedding, I am left with an opening date in our calendar and have lost the opportunity to book another client for the same date, simply by reserving the date for you and turning away any offers I had for that date after your booking.
 Since there are a limited number of days that I can offer my services throughout the year, I have retainers implemented and used simply to cover any and all lost opportunities resulting from a cancellation.

 What about if I need to reschedule my wedding date or venue?